benjhess/node-packer/node/doc/api/http2.md

 the [Compatibility API][] is.

 The `http2` Core API is much more symmetric between client and server than the `http` API.
-For instance, most events, like `error`, `connect` and `stream`, can be emitted either by client-side code or server-side code.
+For instance, most events, like `'error'`, `'connect'` and `'stream'`, can be emitted either by client-side code or server-side code.

 ### Server-side example